qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 3. Right-click your .ecs file in Solution Explorer and click Properties
 4. In the Properties panel, change the Custom Tool field to "LeMP" (it's not case sensitive).
 An output file should appear with an extension of `.out.cs`.

-I hope you don't get the dreaded "Cannot find custom tool 'LeMP' on this system." because that error has many different causes and I have worked very hard to try to avoid it.

 By the way, if you'd like me to write an article about how to write VS syntax highlighters, I can do that too...
 I already wrote one for [Single file generators](http://www.codeproject.com/Articles/686405/Writing-a-Single-File-Generator), after all...

 Introducing LLLPG
 -----------------

-There's one more macro I have to tell you about, and it's huge - literally, it comes in its own 353 KB assembly.
+There's one more macro I'll mention, and it's huge - literally, it comes in its own 353 KB assembly.
 That's pretty big for a macro.

 LLLPG, the Loyc LL(k) Parser Generator, generates parsers and lexers from LL(k) grammars.
 It's best illustrated by an example.
 Here's a function that parses integers: